 Having accrued nearly 35 years of professional expertise in his field, Dr. MacKinnon became a licensed clinical psychologist in 1986.
 Since 1997, he has excelled as a clinical psychologist in private practice, MacKinnon Psychological Associates, where he sees patients of all ages, including adults, adolescents, and children alike.
 He specializes in marriage, family therapy, and general trauma, which also touches upon psychological trauma and stress.
 In addition to his private practice, Dr. MacKinnon has worked at Rochester University in Rochester Hills, Michigan, since 1998 as a professor of psychology, as well as department chair until 2019.
 Notably, the institution honored him by naming the MacKinnon Psychology Counseling Clinic in his name, of which he serves as an educator and director.

 Named a Top Docs Psychologist in 2020, Dr. MacKinnon was also named the 2014 Distinguished Faculty of the Year at Rochester University.
 He attributes the success of his career endeavors to being interested in people’s stories and also being driven by his ethics.
 Serving as vice president of the Academy for Psychoanalytic Arts, Dr. MacKinnon has also volunteered his time to a prostate cancer support group at Beaumont Hospital in Royal Oak, Michigan, for more than five years.
-Looking toward the future, he hopes to remain in his private practice and take on part-time consulting.
-In his spare time, Dr. MacKinnon enjoys keeping his mind alive by growing bonsai trees and practicing amateur magic.
-He also has an old-world letterpress, also known as the printing press, built in 1886, that he enjoys working with.
+Looking toward the future, he hopes to remain in private practice and take on part-time consulting.
+In his spare time, Dr. MacKinnon enjoys keeping his mind alive by growing bonsai trees, practicing amateur magic, and printing on a circa-1886 letterpress.